-Activities: Lift bridge construction and towpath improvement
+Activities: Lift bridge construction

 |Camp Code||Dates||Leadership Team||Cook|